I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol-outputdisassemblylines.md

 <p>For an overview of using assembly in debugger applications, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540661">Debugging in Assembly Mode</a>.
 For more information about using assembly with the debugger engine API, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff538127">Assembling and Disassembling Instructions</a>.</p>

-<p>The assembly language depends on the effective processor type of the target system.
-For information about the assembly language, see the processor documentation.</p>

-<p>For an overview of using assembly in debugger applications, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540661">Debugging in Assembly Mode</a>.
-For more information about using assembly with the debugger engine API, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff538127">Assembling and Disassembling Instructions</a>.</p>

 ## -requirements
 <table>
 <tr>